qidi-community/Plus4-Wiki/content/stews_config/presets/README.md

-Just a random collection of various print profiles I use.
+Just a random collection of various OrcaSlicer print profiles I use.

+Some are recent.
+Some are quite possibly junk.
 No guarantees of quality are implied